More than Drilling: 5 Types of Appropriate Water Technology

 One size doesn’t fit all.
 Lifewater’s approach to safe water access reflects the realities of the places we work: regions with unique natural environments, cultural priorities, and technical challenges.

-“The objective is to provide safe drinking water, but there’s a huge variety in the types of situations that we work with,” Lifewater WASH Engineer Jon Viducich said.
+“The objective is to provide safe drinking water, but there’s a huge variety in the situations that we work with,” Lifewater Manager of WASH Engineering, Jon Viducich, said.
 “It’s important to have flexibility so we can find what’s appropriate for each location.”

 Below are the five types of water technologies used by Lifewater in Africa and Asia.